modm API documentation

 via the command line:

-Note that you can use different programmer backends to GDB:
+Note that you can use different programmer backends to GDB, for example the Black Magic Probe:

 (* only ARM Cortex-M targets)